Case study

 • The runner and deploy-smoke gates still ended on a successful Deploy Demo Site job and 200 responses from the public routes.

-• This chapter is still scoped to one connected repo at a time.
+• Still one repo at a time.